 Day five – A Bonus Day

-If you have another day in San Diego, check out the city’s fast-growing craft beer scene by taking a brewery tour.
-If wine is more your thing, you could head up to Temecula Valley – about 45 minutes northeast of downtown San Diego, where you can spend the day wine tasting.
+With another day in San Diego, check out the city’s fast-growing craft beer scene by taking a brewery tour.
+Is wine more your thing?
+Then you could head up to Temecula Valley.
+Temecula is about minutes northeast of downtown San Diego, where you can spend the day wine tasting.

 There you have it – the perfect San Diego Itinerary for First Timers!